 Anki treats small steps and steps that cross a day boundary differently.
 With small steps, the cards are shown as soon as the delay has passed, in preference to other waiting cards like reviews.
 This is done so that you can answer the card as closely to your requested delay as possible.
 In contrast, if the interval crosses a day boundary, it is automatically converted to days.

 The delay in days between answering "Good" on a learning card with no steps left, and seeing the card again as a review card.
+This means that it is the first interval after the learning card becomes a review card.
 Please see the example in the previous section.

 The delay between answering